 - Undertake needs and risk assessment with client

 - Develop individual support plan to address risks/support needs of client

 - If assault was domestic abuse related and the client is assessed as high risk, refer on to Multi Agency Risk Assessment Conference (MARAC) following agreed protocols and work with the IDVA

 - Attend and participate in MARAC meetings.

-- Help clients to access services to which they are entitled e.g. sexual health services, making referrals to mental health/counselling agencies, and return to work/ educational setting.
+- Help clients to access services to which they are entitled e.g. sexual health services, making referrals to mental health/counselling agencies, assisting with child care arrangements and return to work

 - Communicate with client/agencies using e-mail, letter and non-therapeutic telephone support where appropriate